-As a reaction to the Champagne riots in 1911, this system was created and a price per kilo was set for each harvest.
-Villages were paid a percentage of that price depending on their quality classification.
-So the higher the rating of the village, the higher the price the growers were paid for the grapes.
+As a reaction to the Champagne riots in 1911, this system was born—A set price per kilo was determined for each harvest.
+Specific villages were paid a percentage of that price for their grapes, depending upon the quality classification of the village.
+So, the higher the rating of the village, the higher the price the growers were paid for their grapes.
 Growers in Grand Cru villages were paid 100% and so forth.

 Give these crus a try!